Victorian Railways flat wagons: FCF, FCW, VQDW & VQEW (81ft "Jumbo" flats)

+An industrial dispute was triggered when the wagons entered service due to difficulties in managing their length while shunting in Dynon yard.
+This was resolved by only working the wagons in sets of up to six, and only in dedicated traffic which avoided most of the shunting requirements.

 In 1977, the Victorian code was changed to FCW, both to avoid confusion with the newly recoded FQF-ex-FQX wagons, and to indicate the custom bogies.
 The "W" suffix indicated that bogie exchange was possible, but only within the "W" group.
 In 1979 the code was changed again to VQDW, while the South Australian wagons became AQDW.

+From 1 June 1986, thirty VQDWs were leased to the State Rail Authority of New South Wales, those being 1, 3, 26, 30-36, 38, 40-31, 43-51, 57, 59-60, 64, 68-69 and 74-75.

 Between 1986 and 1988, 12 unidentified wagons were leased from V/Line to Australian National and were renumbered AQDW 17–28; within a year they had been modified by AN to feature fixed shunters steps in lieu of the retractable design that V/Line had been using.
 The wagons were restored to their VQDW code and number on return to V/Line.

 In 1990, VQDW 66 was fitted with the "Roadmaster" bogies which had previously been placed under test wagon VQPW 1.
 It was reclassed to VQEW 66, and permitted to operate at 115 km/h.
 When leased to the National Rail Corporation from 1994, Jumbo container wagons were leased or purchased from Victoria, New South Wales and South Australia and grouped together as the single RQDW class.

 While under NR control, sixteen wagons were recoded RQDF and a further four as RQDY, likely indicating higher speed bogies.
 Ten were recoded to RQNW indicating mounting points for 48 ft containers along with higher maximum speeds, and the remaining twenty-one ex-NSW vehicles were recoded RQPW—although it is not clear (at time of writing) what distinguishing feature makes the new class necessary.
 It is unlikely that there is any relationship to the test wagon VQPW 1.

 Pacific National now owns the remaining fleet, having acquired them through National Rail as well as Freight Victoria / Freight Australia.